FIWARE/catalogue/README.md

 [FIWARE](https://www.fiware.org) is a curated framework of open source platform components which can be assembled together and with other third-party platform components to accelerate the development of Smart Solutions.
-The main and only mandatory component of any _“Powered by FIWARE”_ platform or solution is the FIWARE Orion Context Broker Generic Enabler, which brings a cornerstone function in any smart solution: the need to manage context information, enabling to perform updates and bring access to context.
+The main and only mandatory component of any _“Powered by FIWARE”_ platform or solution is a FIWARE Context Broker Generic Enabler, bringing a cornerstone function in any smart solution: the need to manage context information, enabling to perform updates and bring access to context.

+FIWARE NGSI is the API exported by a FIWARE Context Broker, used for the integration of platform components within a _"Powered by FIWARE"_ platform and by applications to update or consume context information.
+FIWARE NGSI API specifications have evolved over time, currently matching [NGSIv2 specifications](http://fiware.github.io/specifications/ngsiv2/stable/) but evolving to align with the [ETSI NGSI-LD standard](https://www.etsi.org/committee/cim).
+The FIWARE Community plays an active role in evolution of the ETSI specifications which were based on NGSIv2 and commits to deliver compatible open source implementations of the specs.

 ![](https://fiware.github.io/catalogue/img/catalogue.png)

-Building around the FIWARE Context Broker, a rich suite of complementary FIWARE components are available, dealing with the following:
+Building around the FIWARE Context Broker, a rich suite of complementary FIWARE Generic Enablers are available, dealing with the following:

 -   **[Core Context Management](./core/README.md)** manipulates and stores context data so it can be used for further